-- [23] There is a statutory requirement under s 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work4. - [24] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
+[23] There is a statutory requirement under s 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work4.

+- [24] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
 In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [25] The Board discussed issues with regard to records of work in its decision C2-011705 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, whom a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [26] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out by a licensed building practitioner (other than as an owner-builder).
 Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [27] The statutory provisions do not stipulate a timeframe for the licensed person to provide a record of work.
 The provision in s 88(1) simply states "on completion of the restricted building work ...". - [28] In most situations issues with the provision of a record of work do not arise.
 The work progresses and records of work are provided in a timely fashion.
 Contractual disputes or intervening events can, however, lead to situations where the licensed practitioner, owner, or territorial authority's perceptions as to when the record of work must be provided may differ. - [29] One such situation is where it is clear the licensed building practitioner will not be able to carry out any further restricted building work on a site.
-This is what has occurred here.
-In such a situation, even though the intended work has not been completed, the licensed building practitioner's restricted building work under the building consent has, in effect, been completed as they will not be carrying out any further restricted building work. - [30] In this respect is must also be borne in mind that a record of work can capture not only what has been done but also what has not been done by the licensed building practitioner.
+This may occur for a variety of reasons including, as occurred here, the liquidation of a main contractor.
+In such a situation, even though the intended work has not been completed, the licensed building practitioner's restricted building work under the building consent has, in effect, been completed as they will not be carrying out any further restricted building work. - [30] In this respect it must also be borne in mind that a record of work can capture not only what has been done but also what has not been done by the licensed building practitioner.
 By providing adequate detail within the record of work they can afford themselves a degree of protection against future liability by limiting the record to only that which they have completed. - [31] The Act provides that a record of work must be provided to both the owner and the territorial authority6.
-Providing a record of work to one but not the other will not satisfy
+Providing a record of work to one but not the other will not satisfy the requirements of the Act.
+Both must be provided with a correctly completed record of work.
+Neither has been provided with a record of work in this instance.